nagygr/mango/go.md

 problem when factory functions for the concrete types of an interface are to be handled together.

-A possible solution is to add dedicated constructor to the implementing structs that will return an interface.
+A possible solution is to add a dedicated constructor to the implementing structs that will return an interface.

 ```go
 type Document interface {